 - Taking care of health needs (i.e. – nutrition and cooking, basic self-care, etc.)

 - Time management

 - Transportation (whether he or she will be driving or taking public transportation)

 Although young people with learning disabilities may face particular challenges in transitioning to post high school life, some advanced planning, education, and encouragement by parents can make all the difference.

-To find out more about how to help a child with a learning disability after high school, or to learn more about Transitions programs in Albany, New York, contact us at (518) 775-5384.
+To find out more about how to help a child with a learning disability after high school, or to learn more about Transitions programs, contact us at (518) 775-5384.